Notice of Intent to Adjust Water Rates and Fees

 Watch a summary of the proposed rate adjustments from Tucson Water director, John Kmiec.

-Proposed Differential Water Rates
+Adopted Differential Water Rates

-• While 27% of Tucson Water customers live outside city limits, they require 36% of the water distribution infrastructure.
+Tucson Water will adopt differential water rates for customers who live outside the city limits in unincorporated Pima County.
+While 28% of Tucson Water customers live outside city limits, they require 36% of the water distribution infrastructure.

 • It is more expensive to provide water service to areas outside of Tucson due to wider service areas and higher peak usage demands.